C-Suite Buy-In is Critical to Workplace IPV Programs

 Next steps

-If you’ve been following the series, you now have a roadmap for creating a comprehensive workplace IPV program.
+If you’ve been following the series, you now have a roadmap for creating a comprehensive workplace IPV programme.

 Start by asking:

-Are we embedding a trauma- and violence-informed approach across the organization?
+- Are we embedding a trauma- and violence-informed approach across the organisation?

 Leadership and investment are the final piece of the puzzle.
 Without them, upstream interventions and systemic impact aren’t possible.

-If you're curious about implementing an effective IPV program in your workplace, please reach out.
+If you're curious about implementing an effective IPV programme in your workplace, please reach out.
 I'd love to speak with you.